-- Beth Haller, Representing Disability in an Ableist World (Advocado Press, 2010) Other readings given as handouts, posted on Blackboard or available online
+- Beth Haller, Representing Disability in an Ableist World (Advocado Press, 2010) Other readings given as handouts, posted on Canvas or available online

-DS 3327 / HIST 4327 Cyborgs & Prosthetics TIME: Fall: TuTh 5:30- 6:50 pm (Fully online option 2) INSTRUCTOR: Cathy Corder DESCRIPTION vehicles, while firing upon scaly alie her left arm.
-She scans the landsca lens built into her left eye.
-At the Ur to his lapel before beginning his lect implanted in the cochlea of one of h.
-You can probably guess which scer but what do they have in common? draw upon a term frequently used in this class will explore different personal cyborgism.
-We will: • Examine the inception and • Define what we mean by Cypopular films, TV shows, compared to the control of the common state of n invaders with a we pe for additional targ niversity of Texas at a ture.
-The microphone is students, enabling nario is purely fictition Both involve imagery popular culture - composition of the prosther yborg, both as a medianics, and literature pact upon our culturends us and which is actually happening today, y of people using prosthetics - or to cyborgs!
-REQUIREMENTS This class will be taught as a seminar-style course with limited lectures.
+DS 3327 / HIST 4327 Cyborgs & Prosthetics TIME: Fall: TuTh 5:30- 6:50 pm INSTRUCTOR: ТВА DESCRIPTION vehicles, while firing upon scaly alie their left arm.
+They scans the landso lens built into their left eye.
+At the Unicrophone to their lapel before beg electrodes implanted in the cochlea.
+You can probably guess which scen but what do they have in common? draw upon a term frequently used in In this class we will first briefly exploand "abnormal," from Galen, the first automatons of the Enlightenment.
+Wilfferent times answered the followin work?
+How does it reproduce?
+How what causes differences in bodily for We will: Investigate theories about a cyborgism through readings museum exhibits.
+We will to Think about the ways in whit augmented or enhanced pe n invaders with a webcape for additional tale and inversity of Texas and inversity of Texas and inversity of Texas and inversity of Texas and inversity of one student, enable and is purely fictition.
+Both involve imagers a popular culture - concert the history of ideast physician, to Vesal We will look at primaring questions: How is do you repair a "brook of the concern and inversity of ideast primary."
+Ittering human bodies to be science and med in the concern and every and every and every and inversity of the concern and every and inversity of the concern and every and inversity of the concern and inversity of the The microphone transmits their speech to bling an otherwise deaf student to hear.
+It is and which is actually happening today, y of people using prosthetics - or to beyborgs!
+It is about the human body, both normal it is, the Renaissance anatomist, to the y documents to reveal how individuals of the human body made?
+How does it is the human body made?
+How does it is when body?
+What is a "normal" body and is through prosthetics, bionics, and include literature, to and movies, and licine have restored body functions, REQUIREMENTS This class will be taught as a seminar-style course with limited lectures.
 Students will complete readings each week and post comments on the class blog so that we can spend most of our time in class discussing the readings and their implications.
 Requirements: complete readings outside of class and post comments on discussion board, active participation in classroom discussion, one short paper, a mid-term essay, an abstract and essay outline or project plan in preparation for the final, and a final essay or project.
-POTENTIAL TEXTS Michael Chorost, Rebuilt: My Journey Back to the Hearing World (2005) William Gibson, Neuromancer (Ace Books, 1986) All other readings will be available online.
+POTENTIAL TEXTS ory of Disability and I r Mechanical Life, by Gaby Wood Design, by Bess Williamson